-3. Portraits and self-portraits
+Portraits and self-portraits

-Portraiture has a long history.
-Originally, it was a way for the very rich and powerful to preserve their image and demonstrate their importance.
-In many ways this is still true, but the invention of photography made portraiture more accessible to many people.
-Nowadays, photography is in our pockets on our smartphones.
+Portraiture has along history.
+Originally, it was a way for the very rich and very powerful to preserve there image and demonstrate their importance.
+In many ways this is still true but the invention of photography made portraiture more accessible.
+Nowadays, millions of people have their own image on Facebook or other social networking sites.

-In the galleries you will find:
+In the galleries you will find;